A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Composition and inverse relations

-\end{theorem} \begin{proof} Firstly note that relation $x^{*k_1k_2}=({x_n}^{*k_1})^{*k_2}$ clearly holds noting the generating functions.
-Using Lemma \ref{l2}, one is able to characterize this in terms of Bell polynomials as (\ref{54.1}).
-By using (\ref{9)}), relation (\ref{54.05}) can be recovered from (\ref{54.1}). \end{proof} An interesting consequence of the above result is that the ratio of some carefully written nested Bell polynomials does not depend on the argument sequence, as shown in the corollary below. \begin{corollary} There holds the relation:
+\begin{proof} Firstly note that relation $x^{*k_1k_2}=({x}^{*k_1})^{*k_2}$ clearly holds noting the generating functions.
+Using Lemma~\ref{l2}, one is able to characterize this in terms of Bell polynomials as (\ref{54.1}).
+By using (\ref{9)}), relation (\ref{54.05}) can be recovered from (\ref{54.1}). \end{proof} An interesting consequence of the above result is that the ratio of some carefully written nested Bell polynomials does not depend on the argument sequence, \emph{i.e.} there holds the relation: